Facebook pixel

 Reducing the Risks of Brain Injury

 Dr. Kim Gorgens reframes our understanding of brain injury by connecting with often-overlooked populations.
 Reaching millions of viewers through inspiring TED talks on youth sports concussion and brain injuries in criminal justice, Dr. Gorgens has appeared on CNN with Anderson Cooper, NPR and 20/20.
 A professor of psychology at University of Denver, she manages a large portfolio of brain injury related research and has lectured extensively around the world.
-Her work has been featured in numerous publications, including U.S. News, Newsweek, The Economist, and more.
+Her work has been featured in numerous publications, including U.S. News, Newsweek, The Economist, People and more.

 In-Person